CU-CommunityApps/docker-s3sync/README.md

 The environment variable S3_BUCKET is used to set the bucket to sync to.
 When running the container map a volume to the conrainers /sync directory will have a bi-directional sync to s3.

+**need to assign I am role to the instance in cloud config for auth